Which position is subject to dividend risk?

 If you have been assigned and don't know what to do then click here to learn more about your options (no pun intended).

-Before we dive in to an example let's define what an ex-dividend date is since that is typically when investors with short calls may be assigned.
+Before we dive into an example, let's define what an ex-dividend date is since that is typically when investors with short calls may be assigned.
 The ex-dividend date, or ex-date, is defined as the date investors buying the stock will no longer receive the dividend.
-Because stock trades take takes days to settle (T+2), the ex-dividend date usually falls one day prior to the record date.
-Investors that want to receive the dividend therefore need to purchase the stock prior to the ex-dividend date in order to receive the dividend.
+Because stock trades take takes two days to settle (T+2), the ex-dividend date usually falls one business day before the record date.
+Investors that wish to receive the dividend, therefore, need to purchase the stock before the ex-dividend date to be recorded as an owner of the shares to receive the dividend.

 Dividend amount: $0.94/share